Lucasross/DAWIN_2020_WEBGL_PROJET/README.md

 ## Features
 - Spawn object by clicking on ground.
-- Change object with spacebar.
+- Change object with spacebar or with the selector in the upper right corner of the window.
+- Change object's color with the selector in the upper right corner of the window.

 ## Objects
 - flower 01